skyeBreach/breachly/docs/project/tasks/funding-provider.md

 # Funding Provider

-A funding provider needs to be found for BreachTaskOps to allow any user to contribute financially to the project.
+A funding provider needs to be found for BreachOps-Task to allow any user to contribute financially to the project.

 Potential funding providers: